-- 1. Default names for the Descriptor_t, GridConnectivity1to1_t, GridConnectivity_t, OversetHoles_t, and UserDefinedData_t lists are as shown; users may choose other legitimate names. users may choose other legitimate names.
+- 1. Default names for the Descriptor_t, GridConnectivity1to1_t, GridConnectivity_t, Over-setHoles_t, and UserDefinedData_t lists are as shown; users may choose other legitimate names.
 Legitimate names must be unique within a given instance of ZoneGridConnectivity_t. - 2.
 All lists within the ZoneGridConnectivity_t structure may be empty.